E-Pavlenkov/mad-slider/README.md

 # mad-slider

-Mad Slider is very light, simple, responsive and touch-enabled.
+Mad Slider is very light (js - 3,5kb + css - 1,3kb = 4,8kb), simple, responsive and touch-enabled.
+Simple to setup.
+Include JS and CSS files and write JSON setting in data-config.
+See example.html for code.

 Main features:
 * responsive